spijet/kofta/README.md

 I grew tired of Cacti, I hate Zabbix, and I think that Collectd could do its job better.
 I also hate non-BULK SNMPWALKs.

-Enter **KOFTA**: This piece of Rails code was born with a single purpose: To replace Collectd and to feed InfluxDB with data, with style.
+Enter **KOFTA** — the piece of Rails code that was born with a single purpose: To replace Collectd and to feed InfluxDB with data, with style.

 ## License